 Taiwan’s Take on Shaoxing Rice Wine

-Although shaoxing is technically a Chinese wine, Taiwan doesn’t slack on the production of the stuff.
-Some even consider Taiwan’s shaoxing to be the best in the world – buuuut I’m not sure if that’s a general consensus or just the locals’ opinion.
+Although Shaoxing is technically a Chinese wine, Taiwan doesn’t slack on producing the stuff.
+Some even consider Taiwan’s Shaoxing to be the best in the world – but I’m not sure if that’s a general consensus or just the locals’ opinion.

 But that’s just on the cooking front.
-Plenty of folk drink shaoxing as is, and I don’t wonder why.
-It’s low in alcohol, which is good for the Taiwanese people, since 47% of the population has trouble metabolizing alcohol.
-Besides, the rich, caramel-like flavor of this deep yellow, almost orange, wine pairs well with almost any meal.
-For best results, serve it just below room temperature – around 60 degrees Fahrenheit, or 15 degrees Celsius.
+Many folk drink Shaoxing as is, and I don’t wonder why.
+It’s low in alcohol, which is good for the Taiwanese people since 47% of the population has trouble metabolizing alcohol.
+Besides, the rich, caramel-like flavor of this deep yellow, almost orange wine pairs well with almost any meal.
+For best results, serve it just below room temperature – around 60 degrees Fahrenheit or 15 degrees Celsius.

 Asian Drinks Don’t Get More Local than Michiu